wwong4374/diagnostic-screener/README.md

 ## Solution

+Built a full stack web application that fulfills the requirements - since this app will be used by people seeking mental health support, a soothing light blue theme was chosen to put the user at ease.

-Built a full stack web application using the languages, frameworks, and libraries listed below.
-The rationale for choosing each technology is also provided below.
+The languages, frameworks, and libraries that comprise the app are listed below, along with the rationale for choosing each technology.
 To run the app locally, complete the Database, Server, and Frontend Setup sections below.
-Since this app will be used by people who may need mental health support, a soothing light blue theme was chosen to put the user at ease.

 **Database (DB):** PostgreSQL

-Created a PostgreSQL database to persist the mapping between question ID and domain.
+Created a PostgreSQL database to persist the mappings between question ID and domain.

 PostgreSQL was chosen because: